pogipop/cloudron/docs/references/selfhosting.md

 *   Cloudron requires user passwords to have 1 uppercase, 1 number and 1 symbol.
 *   Minimum length for user passwords is 8

+## Privacy

+*   Cloudron apps have a default `Referrer-Policy` of `no-referrer-when-downgrade`.
+*   Backups are optionally encrypted with AES-256-CBC.

 # Data directory

 If you are installing a brand new Cloudron, you can configure the data directory